ILLIXR/ILLIXR/docs/writing_your_plugin.md

         PLUGIN_MAIN(plugin_name);

 4. At this point, you should be able to build your plugin with ILLIXR.
 Move to the ILLIXR repo and update `configs/native.yaml`.
+If the new plugin is the same type as one of the other components you will need to remove that component from the config before running the new component.
+For example, if the new component is a SLAM then the old SLAM needs to be removed from the config.
 See [Building ILLIXR][1] for more details on the config file.

    ```
    plugin_groups: